halekii/TrackerJack-Tutorial/docs/source/index.rst

 Why?

 Blender is a fantastic tool with many powerful features for 3D.
 While it contains a versatile 3d Tracker, it can be very cumbersome and time consuming.
 Adobe After Effects has a very fast and easy to use 3d Camera Tracker.
-T

 How?